 But maybe this is looking the wrong way round, the current at some depth is determined by what the field was doing some time earlier, so in terms of cause and effect it may be more correct to say the field changes the current to make it obey the equation.
 The field however can only change the current at the surface, it can no longer change the internal field and current which are slowly travelling into the interior.
 The field therefore changes the surface current in such a way that the total current including delayed lower levels matches the external field, and so the total current and the external field are correct representations of the instantaneous signal level at that location, and there are no delayed effects distorting the field, only the small phase shifts mentioned earlier.

 A possibly important question is whether the added phase shift is a linear function of frequency so that there is a constant time delay.
 An interesting link covering this question is Effects of wire diameter and spacing where Fig 14 shows that group delay is virtually flat up to 25kHz for 1mm dia wires, but is not so flat for 2mm or greater, but even then the change in delay at 25kHz is mostly under 50nsec, so fairly harmless.
-The results shown there are for a 3m length of cable driving a 8R load.
+The results shown there are for a 3m length of cable driving a 8R load, but the derivation is not shown, so it is not entirely clear which effects have been included.

 I maybe need to mention that exact solutions of this sort of problem are often extremely difficult, and explanations of the sort I attempt here are usually over-simplistic and only close to the truth under a limited range of conditions, so it may in practice often be easier to just measure what happens under the conditions of interest.